sukoneck/sudoswap-support/faq.md

 So, since the swap cannot be fulfilled (due to step #3), the swap transaction will fail.

 ## Do I have to approve all of my assets?
+### Short answer
 Yes.
 If you or your partner are swapping multiple items you both need to approve each of them.
 There is unfortunately no way around this.

+### Long answer
+In the ethereum world, approving an asset means you can give some program (i.e. smart contract) permission to move your asset.
+For example, when trading a token on uniswap the contract has to be able to take tokens out (of your address) and give you eth.
+In the same way, the 0x contracts that power sudoswap need to have your permission to take NFTs/tokens out (of your address) and give you the desired swap items in return.

+Each token has its own contract so for every new asset you need a new approval transaction.
+For NFTs we can cheat a little bit using a function called `setApprovalForAll` which allows you to let someone (or some contract) spend any ID from an NFT collection.
+So, you only need to approve one time per NFT collection (even if there are multiple ids).